MicrosoftDocs/architecture-center/docs/guide/networking/ipv4-exhaustion-content.md

 You can use other ranges, but before you use these ranges in your virtual network, read the IANA documentation to understand the potential implications to your environment.
 You can use the following ranges:

 - The shared address space for carrier-grade NAT that RFC 6598 defines is treated as private address space in Azure Virtual Network.
 The address block is 100.64.0.0/10.
-- You can use public, internet-routable IP addresses that aren’t owned by your organization, but this practice is discouraged.
+- You can use public, internet-routable IP addresses that your organization doesn't own, but this practice is discouraged.
 When you use public address ranges, resources in the virtual network can’t access internet endpoints that are exposed over the public IP addresses.
 - You can use some of the special-purpose address blocks that IANA defines, like 192.0.0.0/24, 192.0.2.0/24, 192.88.99.0/24, 198.18.0.0/15, 198.51.100.0/24, 203.0.113.0/24, 233.252.0.0/24, and 240.0.0.0/4.

 > [!NOTE]